 On April 1, 2011, Navigant Consulting, Inc issued the SASH program.
 The CSI SASH and MASH Market Assessment Report, which provides an evaluation of the MASH program.

 The Multifamily Affordable Solar Housing (MASH) program across all three Program Administrator (PA) territories – Southern California Edison (SCE), Pacific Gas & Electric (PG&E) and Center for Sustainable Energy (CSE) closed its waitlist statewide to new applications on April 10, 2014 at 5pm PDT.

 The Program Administrators will begin reviewing applications currently on the program waitlist on August 3, 2015.
 Projects on the waitlist will have 30 days from the date requested by the Program Administrator to provide documentation of meeting the new program requirements.
 If the documentation provided is insufficient or incomplete, applicants will be given an additional 10 days from the date they are notified by the Program Administrator to submit the required documentation before being removed from the queue.
 Should you have any questions, please feel free to contact the Program Administrator in your service territory.
 Program Administrator contact information can be found below.

 Established in 2008, the MASH Program provides solar incentives on qualifying affordable housing multifamily dwellings.
 The goals of the MASH program are to:

-- Improve energy utilization and overall quality of affordable housing through the application of solar and enrgy efficiency technologies;
+Improve energy utilization and overall quality of affordable housing through the application of solar and energy efficiency technologies;

 Common Area Load

-For more information on the CSI MASH Program, please consult the CSI Program Handbook.
+For more information on the CSI MASH Program, please consult the MASH Program Handbook.